jc4089/nycEats/README.md

 A Django package that loads restaurant inspection data from NYC Open Data into a databse and displays the results on the web.

-To install the package, download the source code, start a virtual environment, and run
+After downloading the source code, make sure to download the various package requirements by starting a virtual environment and running

-`pip install -r requirements`
+`pip install -r requirements.txt`

 # Heroku